 HOW TO GET TO ALYESKA AERIAL TRAM: Follow the Alyeska Highway until it dead ends (0.3 miles past Timberline Drive).
 Turn left onto Arlberg Avenue and follow it 1 mile until you reach the Alyeska Resort and Hotel.
 Park here and the Alyeska Aerial Tram is behind the resort.

-COST: The roundtrip ticket cost $38 per adult with discounts for children, students, military, and seniors.
+COST: The roundtrip ticket cost $48 per adult with discounts for children, students, military, and seniors.
+Get updated prices here.

 PLANNING YOUR TIME: Allow 2 hours to ride the tram, visit the Roundhouse, and to have lunch.

 The Alaska Wildlife Conservation Center is a sanctuary dedicated to preserving Alaska’s wildlife.
 They take in orphaned and injured animals and provide them with the care they need.
 They also conduct a variety of research and education activities to support their conservation efforts.